arabcoders/watchstate/README.md

 Directly to container: `https://localhost:8081/?apikey=[WEBHOOK_TOKEN]`

-If your server support sending headers then omit the query parameter '?apikey=[WEBHOOK_TOKEN]', and add new this header
+If your media backend support sending headers then omit the query parameter '?apikey=[WEBHOOK_TOKEN]', and add new this header

 ```http request
 X-apikey: [WEBHOOK_TOKEN]